Executive M.P.H. Program

 Students can enter the program to gain skills in the public health sciences and to prepare for careers in a variety of settings, including academia; local, national, or international public health agencies; industry; and nonprofit foundations and research organizations.

 Students select one of four tracks: Health Informatics, Environmental Health Sciences, Critical Topics in Public Health, or Applied Analytic Methods and Epidemiology.
 All students are required to select one track when applying.
-They may also select a second track upon enrollment or combine courses from the remaining tracks as electives in order to meet the six-course requirement.
+They may also select a second track or combine courses from the remaining tracks or on-site courses as electives in order to meet the six-course requirement.
 Students may take on-site courses to meet elective requirements, noting any prerequisites and/or faculty permissions, if one can meet attendance requirements.
-The program begins with courses in late June followed by two years of part-time study that combines online courses and three on-site intensives.
+The program begins with courses in a summer term followed by two years of part-time study that combines online courses and three on-site intensives.
+Students must maintain residency in one of the three countries of eligibility in order to maintain enrollment in the program: United States, Mexico, or Canada.

 |EPH 530E||Design Thinking in Public Health Systems||.5|